-- October 1999:Authorities arrest Raed Hijazi, an American citizen of Palestinian descent, who had planned to attack Amman's Radisson Hotel, Christian holy sites, and border crossings with Israel during New Year's celebrations.
+- Jordanian authorities on April 1 arrest a group of suspects planning attacks using five explosives-filled trucks.
+Jordanian forces arrest suspects over the next two weeks and kill four suspects in a firefight on April 20.
+Authorities believe Abu Musab al-Zarqawi organized the operation.
+Sources: New York Times, New York Times - August 7, 2003: A car bomb attack on the Jordanian embassy in Iraq kills 11 and wounds at least 65.
+Authorities implicate al-Zarqawi.
+Sources: Atlantic, New York Times - April 1, 2003: Jordanian authorities arrest several Iraqi agents planning to poison water supplies in eastern Jordan used by American soldiers.
+Source: New York Times - October 28, 2002: Terrorists gun down senior American diplomat Laurence Foley outside his home in Amman.
+Source: New York Times - Authorities arrest Raed Hijazi, an American citizen of Palestinian descent, who had planned to attack Amman's Radisson Hotel, Christian holy sites, and border crossings with Israel during New Year's celebrations.
 Hijazi, a taxi driver from Boston, and his accomplices began planning the attacks in 1996.
 They received training from al-Qaeda in Afghanistan, where they were captured.
-Source: New York Times [177] - January 29, 1994:Palestinian terrorist Abu Nidal orchestrate the assassination of Naeb Imran Maaytah, Jordan's second-highest diplomat in Lebanon.
+Source: New York Times - January 29, 1994: Palestinian terrorist Abu Nidal orchestrate the assassination of Naeb Imran Maaytah, Jordan's second-highest diplomat in Lebanon.

 Nidal headed the Fatah Revolutionary Council, which broke off from the PLO in the 1970s.
-Jordan convicts Nidal in - absentia in December 2001 and sentences him to death.
-Sources: New York Times [178], BBC News [179] 1993:Police arrest Abu Musab al-Zarqawi after finding guns and explosives in his home.
-Al-Zarqawi had attempted to blow up a movie theater showing pornographic films on behalf of his group al-Tawhid wal- - Jihad.
-Source: Counter Extremism Project [120] 1992: Jordan's Muslim Brotherhood forms a new political party, the Islamic Action Front.
-Source: Berkley Center for Religion, Peace & World Affairs [69] - April 4, 1985: An unidentified man fires a bazooka at a Royal Jordanian Airline plane taking off from Athens International Airport. - The attack causes only minor damage.
-Source: New York Times [180] - April 3, 1985: A member of the Palestinian group Black September fires a bazooka at the Royal Jordanian Airline office in Rome. - Source: New York Times [180] - March 1985:Bomb attacks against the Royal Jordanian Airline office in Rome wound four employees.
-Source: New York Times [180] - December 4, 1984:Ahmed Mohd Ali Hersh, a 27-year-old Jordanian born in the West Bank, murders Jordanian diplomat Azmi al-Mufti in Bucharest while al-Mufti is taking his child to school.
+Jordan convicts Nidal in absentia in December 2001 and sentences him to death.
+Sources: New York Times, BBC News

+- Police arrest Abu Musab al-Zarqawi after finding guns and explosives in his home.
+Al-Zarqawi had attempted to blow up a movie theater showing pornographic films on behalf of his group al-Tawhid wal-Jihad.
+Source: Counter Extremism Project - Jordan's Muslim Brotherhood forms a new political party, the Islamic Action Front.
+Source: Berkley Center for Religion, Peace & World Affairs - April 4, 1985: An unidentified man fires a bazooka at a Royal Jordanian Airline plane taking off from Athens International Airport.
+The attack causes only minor damage.
+Source: New York Times - April 3, 1985: A member of the Palestinian group Black September fires a bazooka at the Royal Jordanian Airline office in Rome.
+Source: New York Times - Bomb attacks against the Royal Jordanian Airline office in Rome wound four employees.
+Source: New York Times - December 4, 1984: Ahmed Mohd Ali Hersh, a 27-year-old Jordanian born in the West Bank, murders Jordanian diplomat Azmi al-Mufti in Bucharest while al-Mufti is taking his child to school.

 He was Jordan's second-ranking diplomat in the country.
 The Black September terrorist group claims responsibility.
-Source: New York Times [181] - November 28, 1971: The Black September terrorist group assassinates Jordanian Prime Minister Wasfi al-Tal outside a hotel in Cairo. - The group vows to kill King Hussein and his entire family.
-Source: New York Times [182] - September 1970:The PFLP hijacks four planes, and held hostage 56 Jewish passengers and crew.
+Source: New York Times November 28, 1971: The Black September terrorist group assassinates Jordanian Prime Minister Wasfi al-Tal outside a hotel in Cairo.

+- November 26, 1971: The Black September terrorist group assassingles fordaman Prime Minister wash al-Tai outside a noter in Carlo.
+The group vows to kill King Hussein and his entire family.
+Source: New York Times - The PFLP hijacks four planes, and held hostage 56 Jewish passengers and crew.
 The empty planes are blown up on September 12.
 In response, King Hussein violently cracks down on the PLO.
-Sources: Middle East Forum [183], BBC News [150] - 1953:The Muslim Brotherhood registers as a charity in Jordan and organizes a political party.
-Source: Al-Monitor [184]
+Sources: Middle East Forum, BBC News - The Muslim Brotherhood registers as a charity in Jordan and organizes a political party.